grantmcdermott/grantmcdermott.github.io/_posts/2021-06-24-efficient-simulations-in-r.md

 Why would this be faster than explicit iteration?
 Well, basically it boils down to the fact that data.tables and tibbles provide an enhanced structure for returning complex objects (including list columns) and their grouped operations are highly optimised to run in (implicit) parallel at the C++ level.[^6] The internal code of **data.table**, in particular, is just so insanely optimised that trying to beat it with some explicit parallel loop is a [fools errand](https://grantmcdermott.com/ds4e/parallel.html#library-source-code).

 Okay, so let's see a benchmark.
 I'm going to compare three options for simulating 100 draws: 1) sequential iteration with `lapply()`, 2) explicit parallel iteration with `parallel::mclapply`, and 3) nested (implicit parallel) iteration.
-For the latter, I'll just grouping my dataset by simulation ID and then leveraging data.table's powerful `.SD` syntax.[^7] Note further than I'm just going to run regular `lm()` calls rather than `lm.fit()` --- see Principle 1 --- because I want to keep things simple and familiar.
+For the latter, I'm just grouping my dataset by simulation ID and then leveraging data.table's powerful `.SD` syntax.[^7] Note further than I'm just going to run regular `lm()` calls rather than `lm.fit()` --- see Principle 1 --- because I want to keep things simple and familiar for the moment.

 {% highlight r %}